ah21108/plotly_map_new/README.md

 # plotly_map

 ## Description:
-Demo use of plotly mapping capabilities using "Offline" resources.
+Demo use of plotly mapping capabilities using "OFFLINE" resources.
 On network, plotly will access topojson files hosted by plotly; which clearly does not work when using on an air-gapped network.

 Files are held resident in the '/assets' folder.